ilanschnell/bitarray/README.rst

 ``frombytes(bytes)``
-   Append from a byte string, interpreting the string as machine values.
+   Append from a byte string, interpreted as machine values.

 ``fromfile(f [, n])``